HL7/davinci-alerts/source/pages/guidance.md

 The following Da Vinci Notification FHIR artifacts are used in this transaction:

-- [Da Vinci Notifications Bundle Profile]
+- [Da Vinci Notification Message Bundle]
-- [Da Vinci Notifications Communication Profile]
+- [Da Vinci Notifications MessageHeader Profile]

-- [Da Vinci Notifications Endpoint Profile]
+Whether transmitting Endpoint via a Vinci Notifications Endpoint Profile information to provide subsequent query capability is in scope
-- [Da Vinci Notify Operation]
+{:.note-to-balloters}

 #### Usage
 {:.no_toc}